 Open the Visualization tab of the Data Analysis Panel and expand the Links section, then add a measure under Color.

 An Auto Color Rule is applied automatically to the links in the diagram.
 You can change the settings of the rule by clicking the brush icon next to Color, or finding it in the Look tab of the Properties window under Links.
 For example, change Distribution to Equal Distribution and adjust the colors.

 An Auto Size Rule is applied automatically to the links in the diagram.
 You can change the settings of the rule by clicking the brush icon next to Width, or going to the Look tab of the Properties window and selecting the rule under Links in the Stroke Width Rules.

 6. Change labels and tooltips

 In the Text tab of the Properties window, you can customize the Label Text and Tooltip Text properties for both the links and the nodes.

 These properties accept regular text, as well as keywords such as [Member] and [Level] for the hierarchy member and level caption respectively.
 For additional information about available keywords, refer to the Formatting Text article.

 As a shortcut for applying the proper keyword, you can use the Visualization tab in the Data Analysis Panel.

 Click the brush image next to the Label field to open the relevant properties section.
-The keyword [SalesYTD] has already been added to the Text field.
-Change the keyword to [SalesYTD:N0] to remove the decimal points.
+The keyword (e.g., [SalesYTD]) has already been added to the Text property.
+As with text properties in all visualizations, you can add a format inside the square brackets, e.g., [SalesYTD:N0] to remove the decimal places.

-The tree orientation can go either from left to right (horizontal) or from top to bottom (vertical).
-To change the orientation, open the Layout properties and select your choice from the Tree Orientation drop-down.
+The tree layout can be either from left to right (horizontal) or from top to bottom (vertical).
+To change the orientation, open the Layout tab of the Properties window and select your choice from the Tree Orientation drop-down.